 Most beautiful lakes in Slovenia

 Slovenia, located in Central Europe, is bordered by Italy, Austria, Hungary, and Croatia.
+You can enjoy so many fun things to do in Slovenia.

 It has incredible geographical diversity with alpine mountains in the northwest and low-lying plains in the south.
 Its highest peak is Mount Triglav (2,864 m) situated in the Julian Alps which form a part of the Eastern Alps mountain range.